meros/node-red-pid/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the ISC License.
 See [LICENSE](LICENSE) for more details.